Jdf2023/julia2rust/README.md

 There must be exactly one `main` Julia function which will be translated to `main` function in the generated Rust file which serves as the entry point of every Rust program.

+Note that, for the time being, all variables in the generated Rust file are mutable by default due to the nature of Julia.

-Note that this does not currently work with `cargo`.
+Note also that this does not currently work with `cargo`.

 #### Install